FedMG/salon-appointment-ccheduler-bash-psql/README.md

 # Salon Database & Salon Appointment Scheduler Bash Project

-This project is a database for a salon that tracks appointments, services, and customers using PostgreSQL.
-Additionally, a Bash script has been created to interact with the database and perform various tasks.
+This project has a PostgreSQL database for a salon.
+Additionally, a Bash script query or inserts new customers whether exists or not, give new appointments and display differents services.

 ## Database Tables